LuccaDiLullo/Decision_Table_Editor/README.md

     ```

 ### Tools and Their Purpose
-- **Flake8**: A linting tool to enforce code standards and catch potential errors.
-[Learn more about Flake8](https://flake8.pycqa.org/en/latest/).
 - **Behave**: A tool for writing tests in the Gherkin language to ensure functionality aligns with intended behavior.
 [Learn more about Behave](https://behave.readthedocs.io/en/stable/).
 - **PyWebIO**: Used for building web applications with Python.
 [Learn more about PyWebIO](https://pywebio.readthedocs.io/en/latest/).